Bill of Rights

 - To be informed about policies and procedures regarding tracking and disposing of controlled substances, and to be informed about changes in your condition that may affect your comfort or potential side effects of medications and how symptoms or changes in condition may be managed or adaptive measures.

-- To access the state Hotline (1.800.762.4618) at any time to ask questions or file complaints about RiverStone Health Hospice Services.
+- To access the state Hot Line at any time to ask questions or file complaints about RiverStone Hospice.

-- To notify RiverStone Health Hospice Services of changes in your condition or Advance Directive, scheduled visit times, your location, and prior to physician visits, laboratory, changes in medications, ambulance, emergency, outpatient or inpatient treatment.
+- To notify RiverStone Health Hospice of changes in your condition or Advance Directive, scheduled visit times, your location, and prior to physician visits, laboratory, changes in medications, ambulance, emergency, outpatient or inpatient treatment.
+I understand I may be responsible for medical bills related to the terminal illness in lieu of hospice notification.• To notify RiverStone Health Hospice of changes in your condition or Advance Directive, scheduled visit times, your location, and prior to physician visits, laboratory, changes in medications, ambulance, emergency, outpatient or inpatient treatment.
 I understand I may be responsible for medical bills related to the terminal illness in lieu of hospice notification.

 - To follow the plan of care and carry out mutually agreed upon responsibilities to the best of your ability.

-- To accept RiverStone Health Hospice Services Medical Director visits at appropriate time points as defined by Medicare regulations, if applicable.
+- To accept hospice Medical Director visits at appropriate time points as defined by Medicare regulations, if applicable.

 - To maintain a safe environment in which care can be provided.
 To not smoke during staff or volunteer visits.